Suleman-Sarwar/365-IT-Security/README.md

 # Microsoft 365 Stuff for IT and Security

-PowerShell scripts for Microsoft 365 for IT and Security, and for Office 365, Intune, Groups, Teams and more.
+PowerShell scripts for all Microsoft 365 apps and services.
+This repo is for IT and Security and the PowerShell script is for Office 365, Intune, Groups, Teams and more.